charnet1019/ansible-proxysql/README.md

 ---

-Currently this role is not compatible with ProxySQL >= v2.0.1.
+Currently this role is compatible with ProxySQL >= v2.0.1 if you are using RHEL 8.
+If you wish to install ProxySQL 1.4.x series, you will need to use RHEL 7 or lower.

 This role is just compatible with Ansible 2.7.9 or higher due to a bug in the migration from MySQLdb to PyMySQL